cloud-dach/LibraryUI/README.md

       ![](./images/nodejsapp.png)

+### Create the IBM Cloud Services and bind them to your application

+You will create following services: *Watson Text-to-Speech*, *Watson Conversation* and *App ID*.

-4. Create and bind an instance of the *Watson Text-to-Speech* service.
+1. Create and bind an instance of the *Watson Text-to-Speech* service.
 	* In the app dashboard, navigate to the **Overview** section.
 Click **Connect new** under **Connections**.
 	* From the service catalog select the Watson Text-To-Speech Service.
 Leave all fields unchanged and click **Create**.
 You can hold off restaging the application until all services are bound.

-5. Now create and bind a second service instance, a *Watson Conversation* service to the app.
+2. Now create and bind a second service instance, a *Watson Conversation* service to the app.

     * Click **Connect new** under **Connections** again.
     * Select **Conversation** from the Bluemix Catalog in your Browser, make sure the *Free* pricing plan is selected and click **Create**.
 Again, you can hold off restaging the application until you finished the next step.